szmania/mega_manager/README.md

 This will output all profile/account data to standard output.

-`--remove-incomplete`
+`--remove-outdated`

-Remove incomplete local files that were not downloaded completely.
+Remove outdated local and remote files.

 `--remove-remote`